tomerfiliba-org/reedsolomon/README.rst

 This module was conceived and developed by Tomer Filiba.

 It was further extended and is currently maintained by Stephen Karl Larroque.

+For a list of all contributors, see `this page <https://github.com/tomerfiliba/reedsolomon/graphs/contributors>`_.

 License
 -------